 British propaganda has painted the conflict in Ireland to the world as a religious conflict between Catholics and Protestants.
 This is false.
 The British occupation of Ireland by force and terrorism is the root cause of the conflict, not religion.

-The planted and native elite we know as the Anglo Irish Aristocracy have for centuries ensured the divisions and hatred for their own gain.
+The land owning elite (planted and native) and their descendants once commonly known as the Anglo Irish Aristocracy, have for centuries ensured by promotion the divisions and ignorant fear and hatred for their own gain.

 These elites who own vast estates spread the message of ignorance and fear, they had to in order to keep their estates.

-When the ignorance of the ordinary person stops, they will see the real cause of division and what it was all for.
+Only when the ignorance of the average and ordinary person stops, will the real cause of division be seen and seen for what it was all for.

 The reclaiming of the Protestant Irish.